C++ multiset rbegin

 aaa

-In the above example, we are using while loop to iterate over the multiset in reverse order and rbegin function initializing the last element of the multiset.
+In the previously mentioned scenario, a while loop is employed to traverse the multiset in reverse sequence, with the rbegin function setting the final element of the multiset.

 Example 3

-Let's see a simple example to get the first element of the reversed multiset:
+Let's consider a basic illustration to retrieve the initial element from the reversed multiset:

 #include <set>